thetateman/Pump-Fun-API/README.md

 Our Data API is free (subject to rate limits).
 Read the next section to get started building right away!

 Our Trading API is gated by an API key and charges a 0.5% fee per trade.
+API keys can be created at [PumpPortal.fun](https://pumpportal.fun)

 We're excited to see your trading bots, websites, or any other applications you integrate with Pump.fun!
-Connect with us in Telegram to ask questions or show off what you're building.
+Connect with us in [Telegram](https://t.me/PumpPortalAPI) to ask questions or show off what you're building.
 If you build something cool we might feature your project on this page!

 # Local Trading API Docs